 Rhode Island Bitcoin & Blockchain Legislation

-Bills we've drafted and championed in the Rhode Island General Assembly.
+Where we stand on every bill in the Rhode Island General Assembly.

 Active Bills — 2026 Session

-H.7956 + S.2198 ↗ In Committee
+H.7956 + S.2198

 Studying Blockchain's Potential — Legislative Commission

-📅 2026 Session 👤 Sponsors: Sens.
-DiPalma, Gu, Burke, Urso, Paolino, Zurier 📁 Builds on 2025's H.5810/S.0373
+Sponsors: Sens.
+DiPalma, Gu, Burke, Urso, Paolino, Zurier Session: 2026 Builds on: 2025's H.5810 / S.0373

-H.7413 ↗ In Committee
+In Committee

 Rhode Island Economic Growth Blockchain Act

-📅 2026 Session 📁 Builds on 2025's H.5564
+Session: 2026 Builds on: 2025's H.5564

 Establishes a regulatory sandbox and public-private partnerships to encourage blockchain innovation.
 Allows blockchain and digital asset companies to test innovative financial products with temporary regulatory exemptions.
 Creates Special Purpose Depository Institutions (SPDIs) requiring 100% liquid reserves.